 OREM — Oscar Wilde was at one time one of the most popular playwrights in London.
 His most well-known play is The Importance of Being Earnest.
 Closely following that play is An Ideal Husband, the current production being offered by Utah Valley University‘s Department of Theater Arts.
 It is an enjoyable production with a few slight drawbacks.

 An Ideal Husband deals with themes of forgiveness for past sins, and the irrationality of strict adherence to social ideals.
 It tells the tale of Sir Robert Chiltern, a prestigious member of the House of Commons.
-In his youth, he was convinced to sell a Government secret that allowed a man to know how to buy shares in the Suez Canal, three days before the British Government announced its purchase of the canal.
+In his youth, he was convinced to sell a Government secret that introduced him to the beginners guide to buying shares in the Suez Canal, three days before the British Government announced its purchase of the canal.
 Mrs. Cheverley has a letter in her possession with these details and blackmails Sir Robert into supporting her fraudulent scheme to build a canal in Argentina.
 Sir Robert’s wife is ignorant of her husband’s past and cannot understand his sudden support for Mrs. Cheverley’s scheme.
 Sir Robert confesses his troubles to his friend, Lord Goring, who had a past relationship with Mrs. Cheverley.
 Lord Goring attempts to help his friend and discovers a brooch that was left at a party by Mrs. Cheverley.
 He gives this jewelry to his cousin, from whom it was stolen, and he uses this knowledge to secure the letter from Mrs. Cheverley, which he then destroys.

 UVU’s production succeeds on many levels.
 Director Isaac Walters prepared his cast well, and presents a convincing period look and feel in the casts’ mannerisms and dialogue.
 He keeps the pacing brisk and light through the evening, particularly in some of the more expository sections of the play.
 Costume designer Amanda Maree Shaffner and assistant Carolyn Urban have created truly beautiful costumes for this Victorian period piece.
 Scenic designer Jill Loveridge created a striking and versatile set that works well and converts from location to location, with minimal set dressing changes.